 The duo’s bookings quickly filled for 1975, and in May they responded with the biggest song of their career, ‘Put Another Log On The Fire’.
 Sub-titled “The Male Chauvinist National Anthem”, and described as “cheerfully offensive” by Allmusic.com, the song was written by US comic songwriter Shel Silverstein for the country artist Tompall Glaser.
 Besides stoking up the fire, the song’s narrator tells his girlfriend to cook him some bacon, patch his jeans, wash his socks, change a car tyre, fetch his pipe and slippers, and boil up a pot of tea.
 “Then put another log on the fire babe/ And come and tell me why you’re leaving me.”
 (The middle section goes into overdrive: “Now don’t I let you wash the car on Sunday?/ And don’t I warn you when you’re getting fat?” he sings, before suggesting “you’re too feminine to fight”.)

-Bill and Boyd continued to perform together until 1989, more than 30 years after they first traded harmonies.
-In Australasia, perhaps only the Bee Gees could claim a longer career – but they were related.
-As John Dix wrote a year earlier, “Schoolmates at Wellington’s Naenae College, Bill Cate and Boyd Robertson must really like each other.”
+Bill & Boyd continued to perform together until 1989, more than 30 years after they first traded harmonies.
+In Australasia at the time, perhaps only the Bee Gees could claim a longer career – but they were brothers.
+As John Dix wrote a year earlier in Stranded in Paradise, “Schoolmates at Wellington’s Naenae College, Bill Cate and Boyd Robertson must really like each other.”

 Phil Warren suggested they name their act Bill & Boyd.